 Your routine should now include 2 meals per day for your cat (they may take a bit of an affront to this at first, but they’ll soon get over it).
 Meals can also be bigger during each feeding time, so check your labels if you’d like to be certain.
 Each brand will have slightly different recipes so it’s always best to try the recommended amount first, to ensure your cat is getting all the benefits they can from their food.

 At this point, your cat will be able to digest raw food, if that’s your chosen method of feeding.
 Cats are carnivores by nature, so there is certainly some strong evidence to suggest that this is the best method for them (although it can get a little pricey!).
-The main thing is that you cat still gets their nutrients, so be sure to add supplements if required or mix in some probiotics.
+The main thing is that your cat still gets their nutrients, so be sure to add supplements if required or mix in some probiotics.
+For a wider selection of choices, check out our cat probiotics guide.

 How to Change Your Cats Food From A Different Brand